In this article, we will run through what a UV filter is, what its purpose is and whether you should use one or not.

 A UV filter was the easiest solution to prevent such issues.

 Protects The Lens

 The great thing about a filter at the front of your lens is that it acts as a barrier.
 Not only to dirt, dust and smudges, but also to serious bumps and damages.

-Dropping a lens on its front will smash the glass, and that can be a $20 filter or your very expensive telephoto lens.
+Smashing a lens accidentally on its front will smash the glass.
+That glass can be a $20 filter or your very expensive telephoto lens.